 How To Store or Freeze This Salad

-- To maintain the freshness of your quinoa salad with berries and watermelon, store it in an airtight container.
-This will prevent the fruits from becoming soggy and the quinoa from drying out.
+- To keep your quinoa salad fresh, store it in an airtight container.
+This helps maintain the crispness of the fruits and the fluffiness of the quinoa.

 How To Reheat Leftovers